learn-co-curriculum/ruby-oo-advanced-class-methods-introduction/README.md

 introducing these concepts:

 * Building custom class constructors
+* Building class finders
-* Building class findersBuild class operators
+* Build class operators
 * Implementing a class method which creates instances of its own class
 * Using class variables to keep track of data pertaining to a class